*M. McManus, PhD (Chair)—descriptive physical oceanography, coupled physical-biological numerical models; development of ocean observing systems

 Oceanography (OCN) is the study of the physics, chemistry, and geology of the ocean and the ecology of organisms that live within the sea.
 Physical oceanography is concerned with ocean circulation, waves, tides, upwelling, air-sea interactions, and the effect of the oceans on climate.
 Chemical oceanographers study the distribution of dissolved and suspended substances in the ocean and the mechanisms, both natural and anthropogenic, that control their form and abundance.
 Geological oceanography includes the study of sea-floor spreading, submarine volcanism, beach formation, deep-seabed mineral resources, sediments, and paleoceanography.
 Biological oceanographers study the interactions of marine organisms with one another and the environment; topics include coral reef ecology, marine fisheries, hydrothermal-vent communities, plankton ecology, and near-shore and deep-sea benthic communities.

 The MS and PhD in oceanography are recognized WICHE regional graduate programs.
-Residents of Alaska, Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, Utah, Washington, and Wyoming are eligible, upon admission, to enroll at Hawai‘i-resident tuition rates.
+Residents of several U.S. states and the Northern Mariana Islands are eligible, upon admission, to enroll at a reduced tuition of 150 percent of the institution’s regular tuition rate.

 Each student admitted to the oceanography department is assigned an advisory committee by the department chair.
 The committee initially consists of three graduate faculty members from at least two of the subdisciplines of oceanography.
 When formed, the student’s MS or PhD committee becomes the student’s advisory committee.
 A student must meet with his or her advisory committee at least twice per year.
 A written report summarizing each meeting must be signed by the student and his or her committee and a copy is placed in the student’s file.